Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 4 -- Quantum photonic processor operation fidelity

-Our photonic quantum processor consists of a photonic chip, the control electronics which actuate this chip, and peripheral systems such as cooling.
-The photonic chip implements arbitrary linear optical transformations on 12 waveguides.
-The waveguides are implemented as stoichiometric silicon nitride (Si3N4) asymmetric double-stripe (ADS) waveguides with the TriPleX technology \cite{TriPlex}.
-The waveguides are optimized for light of a wavelength of 1550 nm, and have propagation loss of $< 0.1$ dB/cm.
-The waveguides have a minimal bending radius of 100 um.
-Coupling on and off the chip is achieved by adiabatic mode converters, which are implemented by removing the top layers of the ADS stack.
-These converters have measured coupling losses down to 0.5 dB / facet.

-The overall loss budget of the processor is $2.5 \pm 0.2$ dB, with roughly 1 dB attributable to the two adiabatic couplers, 1-1.5 dB to propagation losses on chip, and the remainder to the bulkhead connectors at the front panel of the processor box.
-These losses are calibrated by implementing permutation matrices on the processor, which allows for a full reconstruction of the optical loss matrix from each input mode to each output.

-Universality of the optical transformation is achieved by a network of beam splitters in a checkerboard geometry.
-Each tunable beam splitter is implemented as a \emph{Mach-Zehnder interferometer} (MZI), with two static 50/50 directional couplers.
-To tune the MZI, two thermo-optical phase shifters are used, one inside the MZI which enables shifting of light amplitude between adjacent optical modes, and one external to the MZI which allows for a relative phase shift between the two modes.
-The thermo-optic phase shifters are implemented as 1 mm long platinum heaters, and have $V_{\pi} = 10$ V, and dissipate roughly 400 mW of power each.
-This power is carried off the chip through a Peltier element which is itself actively cooled with water cooling.

-A bank of 132 digital-to-analog converters converts signals from a control computer to voltages over the heaters.
-A dedicated software package is used for communication, and to compute the required voltages.
-Control over the processor to the precision required in this experiment requires understanding of the crosstalk between these control channels, which is achieved in a dedicated software package.

 To test the fidelity of the implemented optical transformations, we perform a calibration experiment.
 For this, classical CW light from a 1550 nm super luminescent diode (Thorlabs S5FC1005P) is injected into the input modes and an array of calibrated photodiodes (Thorlabs FGa01FC) are used to detect the output signal.
-The amplitude fidelities are defined as $F=1/N \mathrm{Tr}(|U_{\rm set}^{\dagger} ||U_{\rm get} |)$, where $U_{\rm get}$ denotes observed transfer matrix, $U_{\rm set}$ is the target transfer matrix and the absolute signs indicate the element-wise absolute value of the matrix elements.
+The amplitude fidelities are defined as $F:=\frac{1}{n} \mathrm{Tr}(|U_{\rm set}^{\dagger} ||U_{\rm get} |)$, where $U_{\rm get}$ denotes observed transfer matrix, $U_{\rm set}$ is the target transfer matrix and the absolute signs indicate the element-wise absolute value of the matrix elements, and $n = 12$ modes is the size of the transfer matrices.
 For a set of 150 random permutation matrices, a value of $F = 0.992 \pm 0.002$ is found, whereas for a set of 100 Haar-random matrices we find $F = 0.979 \pm 0.01$.
-The full histograms of these measurements are shown in Fig.~\ref{fig:Supmatfid}.
+The full histograms of these measurements are shown in Supplementary Fig.~\ref{fig:Supmatfid}.